natefaubion/purescript-tidy/README.md

 Some common options include:

 * `--indent` to set the number of spaces used in indentation, which defaults to 2 spaces
-* `--arrow-first` or `--arrow-last` to control whether type signatures put arrows first on the line or last on the line (purty-style), which defaults to arrow-last.
+* `--arrow-first` or `--arrow-last` to control whether type signatures put arrows first on the line or last on the line (purty-style), which defaults to arrow-first.

 You can generate a `.tidyrc.json` using the `generate-config` command.
 If a `.tidyrc.json` file is found, it will be used in lieu of CLI arguments.